3D Printing for People with Disabilities; 3D printing Health care benefits

 However there are still people with disabilities that do not have access to affordable adaptive devices and tools they need.
 Public services often struggle to provide mandated accommodations.
 Specialized devices are expensive and difficult to maintain, leading to customer frustration.

-3D printing is a technology that can bridge many of these issues.
+3D printing Health care benefits can bridge many of these issues.

 As of January 2016, The US Department of Labor has the following employment statistics.